 Cycling is an everyday activity in Aotearoa/New Zealand.

-CAN will be a national voice for cyclists in promoting cycling as an enjoyable, healthy, low-cost and environment-friendly activity, and as a key part of an integrated, sustainable transport system.
+CAN is a national voice for cyclists, promoting cycling as an enjoyable, healthy, low-cost and environment-friendly activity, and a key part of an integrated, sustainable transport system.

 - To increase public and official recognition of the benefits of more cycling

 - To increase safety for cyclists by educating cyclists and other road users and by improving provision for cyclists in transport planning & engineering